npouriaa/Responsive-Exchange-Dashboard-React/README.md

 ### `Packages`

-The packages used in this project include:/ react-router-dom : For create and managig routes/
+The packages used in this project include:/ react-router-dom : For create and managing routes/
 Ant design : For create and use some elements and components in ui/ FontAwesome : for creating icons/
 Chart js : For creating charts in dashboard main page/